-The provisions of this chapter include planning objectives and development controls.
-Development proposals must be consistent with the relevant planning objectives and each of the applicable controls.
+The provisions of this chapter are categorised in relation to a series of planning considerations (referred to as elements).
+For each element, planning objectives and development controls are specified.
+Development proposals must be consistent with the planning objectives for the chapter and each of the applicable elements.
 Such consistency is typically demonstrated by compliance with the identified development controls, although there may be circumstances where an alternative to the application of a development control is consistent with the planning objectives.